grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/7.png)

-Like I mentioned earlier on in the article: two memory issues.
+Not only did we have one memory issue, we had in fact two memory issues.
 Let's go over them from least frightening to most frightening.

 ## Bloaty background workers

 **The problem:**

 To scroll back to the three memory shapes, the shape of this chart looks rather familiar, namely that this is classic memory bloat.
 Memory is being allocated and because of its size, Ruby thinks that this particular piece of memory must be important, so it persists it for quite a while.
-After an hour it increases again, rinse and repeat.
+After an hour it increases again; rinse and repeat.

 **The solution:**

 It turned out that there was a cronjob who's sole purpose was to read logs, compress them, store them elsewhere for safekeeping and delete them.
 Our backend grew and grew, so we naturally acquired more logs.
 The logs were persisted in a single array and then compressed, wherein lied the issue.
-This array became incredibly large and this naturally had to be done in batches.
-After fixing this, the problem went away our memory looked good and healthy again for the background workers:
+This array became incredibly large and this compressing naturally had to be done in batches.
+After fixing this, the problem went away and our memory looked good and healthy again for the background workers:

 ![bloat](/img/1/9.png)